MURDOCK Study Leadership

 Ms. Bahnson joined the MURDOCK Study in October 2014.
 She earned a Bachelor of Arts degree in Anthropology from Davidson College in 2013 with a focus on biological anthropology and premedical coursework.
 She has worked as a medical scribe in the Emergency Department at Carolinas Medical Center University.

 Ms. Bahnson aids in the recruitment and education of prospective MURDOCK Study participants, as well as specimen collection and processing.
 She is excited that her new role combines her clinical experience with her interest in public health relating to chronic conditions.

 A Durham native, Kirsten enjoys living in Charlotte and loves reading, traveling and visiting with family and friends in her free time.

-Ms. Selina Baker joined the MURDOCK Study in June 2011 as a Staff Assistant for the Kannapolis office of the Duke Translational Medicine Institute and MURDOCK Study.
-Prior to joining the Kannapolis-based MURDOCK Study team, Ms. Baker worked with Novant Health at the Steele Creek Family Practice as a Medical Records Coordinator.
+Ms. Baker joined the Duke CTSI TransPop team in June 2011 as a Staff Assistant for the Kannapolis office.
+Prior to joining Duke, she worked at a family medicine practice as a medical records coordinator.
 Originally from upstate New York, Ms. Baker now resides in Kannapolis.
-She started her career in a variety of operations positions for First Charter Bank and Oswego County Savings Bank.
+She started her career in a variety of operations positions in the banking industry.